zulip/zulip/api_docs/incoming-webhooks-overview.md

   name.
 By default the integration will send direct messages to the bot's owner.

+    !!! tip ""

+        A stream ID can be found when [browsing streams][browse-streams] in the web app via the URL.

 * `topic`: The topic in the specified stream for the integration to send notifications to.
 The topic should also be [URL-encoded][url-encoder].
 By default the integration will have a